Uncertainty Maximization in Partially Observable Domains: A Cognitive Perspective: Experimental Setup

 \section{Experimental Setup}

-The evaluations were performed on a variety of \textit{Atari} games environments on a Python based platform mainly supported by Tensorflow~\cite{abadi2016tensorflow} and OpenAI Gym~\cite{brockman2016gym} frameworks with all of the aspects of the architecture and setup being based on the vanilla \textit{DRQN} approach originally presented by Hausknecht et al.~\cite{hausknecht2015deep}.
-The purpose of the evaluations was to compare the learning performance of the \textit{baseline} \textit{DRQN} approach~\cite{hausknecht2015deep} with the \textit{DRQN-TDDM}: an implementation that extends the \textit{baseline} to include the proposed \textit{active state masking} based on the \textit{TDDM} criterion.
+The \textit{TDD} proof-of-concept evaluations were performed on a variety of \textit{Atari} games environments on a Python based platform mainly supported by Tensorflow~\cite{abadi2016tensorflow} and OpenAI Gym~\cite{brockman2016gym} frameworks with all of the aspects of the architecture and setup being based on the vanilla \textit{DRQN} approach originally presented by Hausknecht et al.~\cite{hausknecht2015deep}.
+Due to their complexity and visual variety Atari games as a set of learning problems were adopted by the original \textit{DRQN} paper~\cite{hausknecht2015deep}, we are also doing the same in our benchmarks.
+However, \textit{TDD} masking approach is not limited to the information that is represented in a spatial and visual way as in Atari learning problems: The \textit{temporal difference displacement} concept can be applied for selective masking of any state representations, for example a different extreme would be a flat one-dimensional vector state of a simple CartPole problem~\cite{sutton2018reinforcement}.

+The purpose of the evaluation was to compare the learning performance of the \textit{baseline} \textit{DRQN}~\cite{hausknecht2015deep} with \textit{DRQN-TDDM}, an implementation that extends the \textit{baseline} to include the proposed \textit{active state masking} based on the \textit{TDDM} criterion.
 The \textit{DRQN} and \textit{DRQN-TDDM} implementations share the same architecture and meta-parameters; their approximator weights and biases were randomly initialized. \textit{DRQN-TDDM} only differs in its implementation of perceptual \textit{filtering} based on a sparse \textit{TDDM} mask that is multiplied element-wise with the corresponding observations before forwarding them as an input to the learning algorithm.